Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 At the base of the valley, before the creek turns right is Thatcher Campground.
 Look for a connecting trail that heads off to the right just before the campground.
 If you reach the campground, you’ve probably gone too far.

 Take the connecting trail to the right and cross the creek one more time where you will find another trail that will take you around the east edge of the creek.
-Follow the trail for a couple hundred yards around to the east until you spot another connecting trail to the left leading to the creek.
+Follow the trail for a couple of hundred yards around to the east until you spot another connecting trail to the left leading to the creek.

 History of Willet Camp